Avi777/stream-chat-boilerplate-api/README.md

 ## Getting Started

-To spin this up, clone it and run `yarn install` within the root directory, then run `yarn start`.
+To spin this up, clone it and run `npm install` within the root directory, then run `npm start`.
 Create a `.env` file within the main directory with the following environment variables found on https://getstream.io/dashboard:

 ```
 NODE_ENV=production